AmbireTech/wallet/README.md

 ## UX decisions

 ### Terms
-* Signer: the signer is an actual keypair used for authentication.
-Also called an "EOA" (externally owned address).
-For example, a signer could be a Trezor address, Ledger address, Metamask address, or a double-keypair representing an email/passphrase authentication.
-We use this term to distinct it from "account", which is the actual smart wallet account.
+* Signer: the signer is an address used for authentication, normally an EOA (externally owned address) such as a Trezor address, Ledger address, Metamask address, a double-keypair representing an email/passphrase authentication, or even another smart wallet address (eg Gnosis Safe).
+We use this term to distinct it from "account", which is the actual smart wallet account, which can have one or more signers.

 ### Multi-account behavior
 * When adding an account with Trezor, Ledger or a web3 wallet, we create one automatically if it doesn't exist; if we control multiple, we add all those accounts and show a toast notification "this key controls N accounts"